 What is CoolTone?

 CoolTone is a muscle-building treatment that actively stimulates muscle contractions.
 These contractions are more potent than anything that can be manually achieved.
 One treatment with this magnetic muscle stimulating machine delivers 20,000 supramaximal contractions.
-The result is stronger, more toned muscles in popular muscle groups like the abdomen, buttocks, and legs.
+The result is stronger, more toned muscles in areas such as the abdomen, buttocks, and legs.

-CoolTone is perfect for healthy men and women around their ideal body weight but still struggles with diet and exercise-resistant fat bulges.
 This treatment provides excellent results that are more apparent when they are not obscured by body fat.

 See CoolTone Before and After Results >>